State Individual Awards

-Each year, Washington State PTA (WSPTA) through action by the board of directors may honor individuals or groups for their state-level service and/or advocacy on behalf of children by presenting them with a WSPTA award.
+Each year, Washington State PTA (WSPTA) may honor individuals or groups for their state-level service and/or advocacy on behalf of children by presenting them with a WSPTA award.
 Recipients of these awards further the vision and mission of WSPTA through their service and/or advocacy at the state level.
-All awards may not be given out every year.
+WSPTA awards may or may not be presented annually.

 This is your opportunity to nominate an individual or group for WSPTA to consider for recognition.
-The WSPTA Awards Committee (a subcommittee of the WSPTA board of directors) will use the information you provide to judge the nominees, so please provide as much detail as possible.
+The WSPTA Awards Committee will use the information you provide to judge the nominees, so please provide as much detail as possible.
 Nominees who do not meet the state-level criteria will not be considered but could be nominated at the local PTA or council level.

 The WSPTA Outstanding Service Award was added in 1962, building on the success of the Golden Acorn Award program.
 This award recognizes statewide service to children.
 It is awarded to an individual who has given dedicated and long-term volunteer service that positively impacts every child throughout Washington state while demonstrating the WSPTA core values.